ExistedGit/Dota2Cheat/README.md

 also using [Lua 5.4](https://www.lua.org/) and [sol2](https://github.com/ThePhD/sol2) for scripting

+also using DarthTon's [BlackBone](https://github.com/DarthTon/Blackbone) for injection

 `assets` folder contents are property of Valve Corporation

 ## Building
 You need to install the protobuf library for it to work.
 Install [vcpkg](https://vcpkg.io/en/getting-started.html).
 Navigate to the folder with vcpkg.exe.
-Open the console in the folder
+Open the console in the folder and enter the following command:

-Here you have two ways:

-`.\vcpkg.exe install protobuf:x64-windows`
-or
 `.\vcpkg.exe install protobuf:x64-windows-static-md`

-The first one will install the default version of the lib.
-You will have to get libprotobuf DLLs from a release in this repo and move them to the folder with dota2.exe

-The second one will install the heavier static version which will not require anything.
+This will install the heavier static version of the library.

-Once the process completes, go to `installed/x64-windows` or `installed/x64-windows-static-md`, depending on your choice before.
+Once the process completes, go to `installed/x64-windows-static-md`.
 Copy libprotobuf.lib and libprotobuf-lite.lib files from /lib to Dota2Cheat/lib.
 You can also copy the libs with a `d` suffix from debug/lib if you want to compile it in Debug

-Open the project in Visual Studio and build as **Release x64**
+Open the project in Visual Studio and build both Dota2Cheat and Dota2Loader as **Release x64**

 ## Injecting